davidthorn/react-native/README.md

 # Install react-native-cli

-If you will need to install this now if this is the first time you have `use`'d this node version.
+You will need to install `react-native-cli` now if this is the first time you have `use`'d this node version.

 ```bash